hankbao/cs5600-final/README.md

 ### Memory access in child processes

-The child process intentionally access the memory region to trigger page faults.
+The child process intentionally accesses the memory region to trigger page faults.
 These faults are then caught and handled by the parent process through the `userfaultfd` mechanism.

 ### Handle signals with `signalfd`